-In 2000, UCSUR began a new publication to support organizations and staff involved with economic development throughout the region.
-The goal of the Pittsburgh Economic Quarterly (PEQ) has been to highlight the important economic trends that impact the regional economy and the competitiveness of local industries.
+UCSUR continues to publish the Pittsburgh Economic Quarterly (PEQ) to support organizations and staff involved with economic development throughout the region.
+The goal of the PEQ has been to highlight the important economic trends that impact the regional economy and the competitiveness of local industries.
 PEQ is an extension of the continuing work done at UCSUR.
 Each issue includes the latest data on regional employment and economic conditions.
 Feature articles cover a variety of issues relating to the regional economy and how it is changing, along with analyses of other economic and social factors that directly impact the future of the region.
 Significant positive response to the PEQ has resulted and has filled a major need in the region for ongoing study of current economic trends.
-Recent issues of PEQ addressed these key issues:
+Recent issues of PEQ addressed these key topics: